 I believe that it’s okay for our lives to reflect that ratio — while we may be certain of some things, most of our time is spent in the struggle along the spectrum of belief.
 And for me, that certainty is rare, and limited to a few bite-sized pieces rather than all-encompassing proclamations.

-Subsequent verses makes it clear that not only are faith and knowledge different, they’re mutually exclusive.
+Subsequent verses make it clear that not only are faith and knowledge different, they’re mutually exclusive.
 Once you know, the scripture says, your faith becomes dormant.
 I’d argue that this is true whether one truly knows or simply thinks they know; either way, faith becomes dormant as its trademark process of uncertainty, experimentation, and growth stop cold.

 In those early missionary years, I’d kept myself from that faith-developing process of challenge and testing because I held so tightly to the idea that I already “knew.”
 With neither true faith nor true knowledge, I was in a precarious spiritual and intellectual position.